See also : Sport rewards and medals Lou Gehrig Babe Ruth

 Honus Wagner began his MLB career in 1897 in Louisville, the city where Hillerich was making the Louisville Slugger.

 In September 1905 Wagner had an agreement with J. F. Hillerich & Son to endorse a model of the Louisville Slugger.
 Such a commercial act, unprecedented in the history of sports, demonstrates the attention paid by the champion to derivatives.
 Four years later, the withdrawal of his image from the 'T206' series of baseball cards is certainly due to his financial request.

-> The other bat belongs to the very last phase of Wagner's career.
+A bat from the very last phase of Wagner's career was sold for $ 440K by Goldin on August 1, 2019, lot 4.
 Its mark Louisville Slugger - 125 - Hillerich & Bradsby Co provides a terminus post quem in 1916 when the name of the company had been changed.
 125 has been from 1915 the brand's global reference for professional bats, superseding the previous number 40.

-> This bat also carries the trade mark of J Hans Wagner, meaning at that time that it has the custom features suited to Honus Wagner.
+This bat also carries the trade mark of J Hans Wagner, meaning at that time that it has the custom features suited to Honus Wagner.
 The process, also applied from 1918 by Babe Ruth, was for a champion to send back to the factory his preferred bat to be used as a model.
 This Wagner bat has a terminus ante quem in 1917 when he retired as a player.